Safeguarding and Child Protection

 - Put the date and timings on the record, sign it, and give it to a Designated Safeguarding Lead (DSL) as soon as reasonably possible.

-At Broadlea, the DSL is Sharon Freeley (Headteacher).
+At Broadlea, the DSL is Richard Simpson (Acting Head of School)

 The Isle of Wight Safeguarding Children Partnership co-ordinates and ensures the effectiveness of their member agencies in safeguarding children.
 Keeping children safe is everybody's responsibility.
 The IOWSCP website brings together information for children, parents and carers and practitioners who work with children and families.
-This section is aimed at parents/carers with children of all ages who would like more information or support regarding a range of issues surrounding children today.
+Click here for information and support regarding a range of issues surrounding children today.

 Are you worried about online sexual abuse or the way someone has been communicating with you, or a child you know, online?
 CEOPS can offer advice and support.
 Click here to find links to find a range of information about keeping yourself or a child you know safe from child sexual exploitation.